-Getting a mortgage can seem like a daunting process, but our Maji Money Hero Martyn Allen is here to help you avoid the ten most common mistakes.
+Getting a mortgage can seem like a daunting process, but our Maji Money Expert Martyn Allen is here to help you avoid the ten most common mistakes.

 1. Not keeping an eye on your credit score

 Before applying for a mortgage, you should be keeping a close eye on your credit score to ensure you get access to the best rates available.
 The UK has three major credit reference agencies.
 It’s worth checking your score with all three as different lenders use different criteria to assess your credit worthiness.

 2. Having documents registered at a previous (or parents’) address